tyleroneil72/duordle/README.md

 # Description

 Duordle is an online game inspired by the wildly popular Wordle, designed to be a cooperative word-guessing game.
-Leveraging the MERN stack (MongoDB, Express.js, React, and Node.js), alongside AWS for hosting.
+Leveraging the MERN stack (MongoDB, Express.js, React, and Node.js), Typescript, and AWS for hosting.

 ## License